Sar Pass Trek: Air

 The nearest airport Bhuntar Airport (IATA code KUU) is at Bhuntar town, situated on NH21 about 32.3 km south of Rumsu and 10 km south of Kullu town.
 The airport is also known as Kullu-Manali airport and has more than a kilometre long runway.
 Air India and some private airlines have regular flights to the airport.
 Recently Himalayan Bulls in collaboration with Deccan Charters have started flights on Kullu-Chandigarh-Kullu sector three times a day.
 Daily flight service (except Tuesday) has been started by 15 May 2013 at Bhunter airport by Air India from Delhi to Bhuntar and vice versa.

 Chandigarh Airport is the nearest international airport.

 Road

-Kasol is 30 km from Bhunter, and Bhunter can be reached from Delhi by national highway NH 1 up to Ambala and from there NH 22 to Chandigarh and from there by national highway NH21 that passes through Bilaspur, Sundernagar, Mandi and Kullu towns.
+Kasol is about 30 km from Bhunter, and Bhunter can be reached from Delhi by national highway NH 1 up to Ambala and from there NH 22 to Chandigarh and from there by National Highway 21 (NH 21) that passes through Bilaspur, Sundernagar, Mandi and Kullu towns.
 The road distance from Chandigarh to Manali is 316 km, and the total distance from Delhi to Manali is 566 km.
 Buses (including Volvo and Mercedes Benz) on this route are available from all major bus terminals.